$125 off any CGM Plan. Use code FALL125

 A bunch of fresh yellow bananas on a checked kitchen cloth against a white backdrop

-Bananas are a tropical and versatile fruit that is eaten all over the world.
-They can be eaten raw, but also may be fried, baked, added to desserts, or mixed in with baked goods.
+A nutrient-dense, low-calorie tropical fruit, bananas are pretty versatile!
+They can be eaten raw, fried, baked, added to desserts, or mixed with baked goods and smoothies.

-This tasty fruit is thought to have been first cultivated in Southeast Asia and introduced to the Americas in the 14th century.
-Surprisingly, bananas only became common in the United States in the 19th century.
+The tasty fruit is thought to have first been cultivated in Southeast Asia and introduced to the Americas in the 14th century.
+Surprisingly, for one of the most consumed fruits in the United States, bananas only became common here in the 19th century.

-There are hundreds of different varieties of bananas, which each vary slightly in their nutritional profile depending on their ripeness and where they are grown.
-So, what are these nutritional benefits?
-And how might bananas affect your blood sugar?
-Read on to find out.
+While they’re pretty healthy overall, there are hundreds of varieties, each varying slightly in their nutritional profile depending on their ripeness and where they are grown.
+So, what are the nutritional benefits of bananas?
+Do they have too much sugar?
+Can people with diabetes eat them safely?
+And how might bananas affect your blood sugar even if you don’t have diabetes or blood glucose issues?
+Read on as our experts break it down.

 Types of Bananas

-There are many varieties of bananas, but Cavendish bananas are the typical sweet, yellow banana you find in U.S. grocery stores.
-Other common banana varieties include red bananas, blue java bananas, and apple bananas.
+There are many varieties of bananas, but Cavendish bananas are the typical sweet, yellow bananas you find in U.S. grocery stores.
+Other common banana varieties include red bananas, blue java bananas (also known as Musa acuminata), and apple bananas.

-Plantains are another type of banana that tend to be usually thicker and starchier than Cavendish bananas.
-Plantains are not usually eaten raw, but rather are cooked and often used in savory dishes.
-The majority of the world’s plantain production comes from Africa.
+Plantains tend to be thicker and starchier than Cavendish bananas, and aren't usually eaten raw—they’re cooked and often used in savory dishes.
+Most of the world's plantain production comes from Africa.

-Apart from the variety of banana you’re eating, the level of ripeness can also affect nutritional content.
+Apart from the variety, the level of ripeness can also affect nutritional content.
 When bananas are unripe, they contain more fiber and resistant starch than ripe, yellow bananas.

 Here's a look at some of the nutritional benefits of medium-sized ripe bananas, overripe bananas (darker yellow or spotted brown), and plantains.

-Bananas are considered a superfood because of all the nutrients packed into them.
+Some also consider it a superfood because of all the nutrients packed into it.
 These fruits are a good source of vitamins and minerals like vitamin B6, vitamin C, potassium, and manganese.

 Vitamin B6

-Low levels of vitamin B6 have been associated with depression.
+Low levels of vitamin B6 have been associated with depression and cognitive functioning.
 Studies also show that low vitamin B6 levels can greatly increase the risk of cardiovascular disease.

 Fiber

-Bananas are a good source of fiber, a carbohydrate found mainly in plant foods.
-Eating plenty of fiber can have a positive effect on your health with benefits such as supporting bowel health and reducing your risk of colorectal cancer.
+Bananas are a good source of dietary fiber, a carbohydrate found mainly in plant foods.
+Eating plenty of fiber can positively affect your health, with benefits such as supporting bowel health and reducing your risk of colorectal cancer.

 A diet high in fiber can also reduce the risk of heart disease and support healthy blood sugar levels.
 Researchers have found that only five percent of Americans currently get enough fiber in their diet.